andrechristikan/ack-nestjs-boilerplate/README.md

 	npm run start
 	```
-	If you want to watch all changes, just run `yarn start:dev` or `npm run start:dev`.
+	If we want to watch all changes, just run `yarn start:dev` or `npm run start:dev`.

 4. Run database migration for initial purpose